10 Korean Haircuts to Make PSJ Swoon

 Best on shorter hair lengths, use a strong hairspray like TRESemmé Freeze Hold Hairspray to give your hair volume and to keep the style in place.
-Remember, there's a difference between artfully messy hair and, well, a mess.
+Remember, there's a difference between artfully and, well, a mess.

 A timeless haircut that teeters between carefree and sophisticated, a blunt a la It's Okay to Not Be Okay star Seo Yea-ji is easy to style and maintain.
 Use Dove Straight & Silky Keratin Tri-Silk Serum Shampoo to tame wayward strands and keep the hair sleek and smooth.